itzg/docker-minecraft-server/README.md

 > By default, the players in `WHITELIST` are **added** to the final `whitelist.json` file by the Minecraft server.
 If you set `OVERRIDE_WHITELIST` to "true" then the `whitelist.json` file will be recreated on each server startup.

-Alternatively, you can set `WHITELIST=true` or `WHITELIST=false` to set the server properties `white-list` and `whitelist` without modifying the whitelist file.
+Alternatively, you can set `ENABLE_WHITELIST=true` to only set the server properties `white-list` and `whitelist` without modifying the whitelist file.
 In this case the whitelist is solely managed using the `whitelist add` and `whitelist remove` commands.
 ### Op/Administrator Players

 To add more "op" (aka adminstrator) users to your Minecraft server, pass the Minecraft usernames separated by commas via the `OPS` environment variable, such as